 The YMCA in 1972 deeded any interest it had in the building to Virginia Tech as part of the university’s centennial observances.

-The Liberal Arts and Human Sciences Building, formerly the Performing Arts Building, received a comprehensive interior and exterior renovation, along with a 2,000-square-foot addition on the northwest end of the building to provide ADA accessible facilities.
+The College of Liberal Arts and Human Sciences building, formerly the Performing Arts Building, received a comprehensive interior and exterior renovation, along with a 2,000-square-foot addition on the northwest end of the building to provide ADA accessible facilities.
 The 14,314-square-foot building houses the dean’s suite as well as the Undergraduate Academic Affairs office.